Management

 Health Care Management (HCM)

-HCM:480 Introduction to Health-Care Management (3 Credits)
+HCM 480 Introduction to Health-Care Management (3 Units)

-HCM:482 Health Services Operations Management (3 Credits)
+HCM 482 Health Services Operations Management (3 Units)

-Prerequisite: Must be admitted to a major in a 4-year degree granting college.
 Special topics in health services administration (e.g., management) focusing on historical and/or contemporary managerial organizational and/or policy/strategy issues as related to health-care organizations and health-care systems.
 Separate topics may be repeated for a maximum of six credits.
 For those registered for graduate credit, a major research paper is required.
 (Formerly 6500:485)